Upstream-Applied-Science/bioreactor-technical-analysis/README.md

 This work has been funded by the Good Food Institute (https.gfi.org) through their 2022 RFP.

+## Usage
+Clone to a working directory or to a location in your python path.
+Future releases may be provided as pip packages.

 ## Release History

 ### v0.1.0 Initial release